Tolman surface brightness test

 A later paper that reviewed this one removed their assumed expansion cosmology for calculating SB, to make for a fair test, and found that the 1996 results, once the correction was made, did not rule out a static universe.

 To date, the most complex investigation of the relationship between surface brightness and redshift was carried out using the 10 m Keck telescope to measure nearly a thousand galaxies' redshifts and the 2.4 m Hubble Space Telescope to measure those galaxies' surface brightness.
 The exponent found is not 4 as expected in the simplest expanding model, but 2.6 or 3.4, depending on the frequency band.
 The authors summarize:

-However, the authors tested a specific Einstein Desitter static universe model where one of the effects of expansion that contributes a (1+z) term, namely time dilation, was left in.
-In order to test a truly static universe with no time dilation effects from expansion, this term was removed and corrected for, and it was Found that these previous results did not rule out a static universe.

-As the predicted effects between static and expansion diverge dramatically towards higher redshifts, the most comprehensive test done to date was out to z=5, much larger than the previous largest which only went to z=0.9: this test found their results to be consistent with a static universe, but unable to rule out expansion if significant galaxy evolution was expected.
+Some proceeding work has pointed out that the analysis tested one possible static cosmology (analogous to Einstein–de Sitter), and that static models with different angular size-distance relationships can pass this test.
+The predicted difference between static and expansion diverges dramatically towards higher redshifts, however, accounting for galaxy evolution becomes increasingly uncertain.
+The broadest test done to date was out to z=5, this test found their results to be consistent with a static universe, but was unable to rule out expansion as it tested only a single model of galaxy size evolution.
+Static tired-light models remain in conflict with observations of supernovae, as these models do not predict cosmological time dilation.